charlottesarter/moneytor/README.md

 ## Ideas of improvement

 - Provide more plots for data visualization and analysis
-  - For example a line chart that displays all of the expenses by month for all of the years
+  - For example a line chart that displays all of the expenses by month for all of the years in one plot to compare them
 - Provide more filters to display more precise and customized plots

 ## Authors